How many listings do you need to have to adjust UPC specific?

 A. It was a tactical war that sought to win capitals in order to gain power.

-C. This war was about water and who had access to it.
+B. This war was about who had...

 One of the effects of colonization was the development of